akodate/Streets-of-HK/README.md

 - Street not found special result

 QUESTIONS:
+- What localization projects can I work on?
 - How to ensure robust error handling in production?
 - How exactly does params work?
 Where does it come from?
 How does it persist after the confirmation e-mail?
 - How to make a generated application properly?